The Bankrate promise

 How common are personal guarantees on business loans?

-Personal guarantees are quite common on business loans from banks, credit unions and online lenders.
+Personal guarantees are quite common with business loans from banks, credit unions and online lenders.
 According to a Small Business Credit Survey conducted by the Federal Reserve, 59 percent of small businesses used a personal guarantee to secure their funding.

 As you browse loans, note that even some loans lenders label as unsecured still require a personal guarantee.